uxlfoundation/oneAPI-spec/source/elements/oneDNN/source/graph/ops/DynamicDequantize.rst

 DynamicDequantize operation converts a quantized (s8 or u8) tensor to a f32 tensor.
 It supports both per-tensor and per-channel asymmetric linear de-quantization.
 Rounding mode is library-implementation defined.
-Unlike the @ref dev_guide_op_dequantize, DynamicDequantize takes scales and zero-points as operator src tensors.
+Unlike the :ref:`op_dequantize-label`, DynamicDequantize takes scales and zero-points as operator src tensors.

 For per-tensor de-quantization